Skip to content

 bash

-atl search dotnet
+atl search example

 atl search queries the GitHub-backed catalog — generated from public repos tagged with the atl-team topic.
 Each result prints the <handle>/<team>@<version> reference (the handle is the team's GitHub owner — ownership is authorship) and the exact atl install command to copy.
 There is no central registry repo to PR against any more; tagging a repo atl-team (or running atl publish from it) is how a team gets listed.